mannyhagman/smb2-team-transfer-tool/README.md

 ![Alt text](https://raw.githubusercontent.com/JudgeZarbi/smb2-team-transfer-tool/master/images/image2.png)

-In addition, you can manually take a backup of your save data if you wish before using this tool.
+In addition, if you wish, though it is highly recommended, you can manually take a backup of your save data before using this tool.
 You can find this (as well as the automatic backup made by the tool when importing teams) by entering `%USERPROFILE%\AppData\Local\Metalhead\Super Mega Baseball 2\` into your file browser address bar and looking inside the folder in that location.

-To quit the program at any point if you wish to stop, use <kbd>Ctrl</kbd>-<kbd>C</kbd>.
+If you wish to stop and quit the program at any point, use <kbd>Ctrl</kbd>-<kbd>C</kbd>.
+Be aware that if you stop it while it is in the process of importing or exporting data, you may corrupt your save file or the export data.

 ## Exporting teams
 Type <kbd>2</kbd> to enter export mode, then type the name of the team you wish to export.